As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 If you just want noise, then get an axle-back or cat-back exhaust.
 The performance from the cat-back exhaust is minimal, and it’s more of a sound enhancement than performance.
 The primary catalytic converter is in the header, and the secondary is in the midpipe.
 Removing the secondary cat by getting a cat-back exhaust is going to give you some performance, but removing the primary, which is the most restrictive, is going to give you the best results.
 (NOTE: Removing catalytic converters is illegal in most states for street driving.
 This is a track-only modification unless you’re willing to take the risk of a sizeable fine.)

-Keep in mind that most aftermarket headers for the TC are kind of obnoxious, and you will hear a lot of rasp.
+Keep in mind that most aftermarket exhausts for the TC are kind of obnoxious, and you will hear a lot of rasp.
 Make sure to check out different exhaust setups on YouTube to hear what it’s going to sound like before you install anything.

 Other cars respond better to bolt-ons, but the Scion TC is stubborn and getting to 200hp is nearly impossible without getting a turbo installed.
 A turbocharged Scion TC is a great car, just keep in mind that the reliability will go down.
 If you plan on using this car as a daily driver, it’s recommended to stick with the bolt-ons.